 Please refer to Manual setup for prerequisites and detailed steps.

 In normal mode, Island only takes care of apps inside the Island space.
-The “God mode” is an advanced mode, in which Island takes control of ALL apps, both inside and outside Island space.
-For example, you can freeze any app without cloning it first.
-At present it is only recommended for advanced users.
+The “God / Demigod mode” is an advanced mode, in which Island takes control of ALL apps, both inside and outside Island space.
+For example, you can freeze any app without cloning it to Island space.
+At present God mode is only recommended for advanced users.

-- “App Timer” feature of Digital Wellbeing is not available.
+- “App Timer” feature in Digital Wellbeing is not available.
 (Usage statistics still works)